What is bipolar disorder?

 Bipolar II disorder

 People with cyclothymic disorder may experience ongoing bipolar symptoms that don’t meet the full criteria for a bipolar I or bipolar II diagnosis.
 Cyclothymic disorder is considered a less severe form of bipolar disorder.
-It involves the frequent recurrence of hypomanic and depressive symptoms that never become severe enough to be diagnosed as bipolar II.
+It involves the frequent recurrence of hypomanic and depressive symptoms that never become severe enough to be diagnosed as having bipolar II disorder.
 These symptoms generally persist for a two-year period.

 It’s important to understand the basic characteristics of bipolar disorder.
 This can help you better understand how bipolar disorder affects women.
 The key symptoms include: